 - Must be at least 16 years old

 - Must be practicing Catholics who go to Sunday Mass every week, are not invalidly married, and live a good Christian life

 If you cannot find two practicing Catholics to be the godfather and godmother, then one can be Catholic and the other a Christian witness, if that person is a baptized and practicing Protestant Christian in good standing.

 Please note that being a godparent means actively being a good Catholic Christian witness and example, a role model, and a supporter by regularly and faithfully practicing the religion.
 This godparent must also be a good spiritual example for your child and one who will raise your child in the Catholic faith if in the event you are unable to do so.

-Here at Saint Thomas the Apostle Parish, all those who have some significant reason to request baptism shall be allowed to present a child for baptism at the regularly schedule baptism times and in accordance with all the other practices of the parish, if they present the following:
+Here at Saint Thomas the Apostle Parish, all those who have some significant reason to request Baptism shall be allowed to present a child for Baptism at the regularly scheduled Baptism times and in accordance with all the other practices of the parish, if they present the following:

-- Reason for desiring the baptism at Saint Thomas (e.g. family ties, etc.)
+- Reason for desiring the Baptism at Saint Thomas (e.g. family connections, etc.)

-- Signed notification of having received some formal baptismal preparation at a Catholic Parish, campus chapel, base chapel, or the like.
+- Signed notification of having received some formal Baptismal preparation at a Catholic Parish, campus chapel, military base chapel, or the like.

 - Written permission from the pastor or associate pastor of the parent(s) of the child to celebrate the sacrament in his name.